 Don’t let your deals fall through the cracks; stay up-to-date and have a 360-degree view of the entire sales pipeline to identify hot leads and close deals faster.

-- Simple drag and drop dashboard for ease of use.
+- Simple dashboard with drag-and-drop widgets for ease of use.

 - Identify bottlenecks and remove them by taking necessary action.

 - Identify the challenges to stop losing the deals.